Shohei Ohtani’s former interpreter Ippei Mizuhara reaches plea agreement on 2 federal charges - KESQ

 “From no later than November 2021 to March 2024, Mizuhara used Ohtani’s password to successfully sign into the bank account and then changed the account’s security protocols without Ohtani’s knowledge or permission,” the Justice Department said.
 “In total, Mizuhara called the bank and impersonated Ohtani on approximately 24 occasions.”

+According to a court document, Mizuhara “fraudulently transferred and willfully caused to be transferred approximately $16.5 million.”

-Prosecutors alleged Mizuhara used the money to pay off illegal gambling debts.
-CNN has reached out to Mizuhara’s attorney for comment on the plea agreement.
+Prosecutors alleged Mizuhara used money to pay off illegal gambling debts and other expenses.
+Mizuhara’s attorney declined to comment.

 The-CNN-Wire